Blake-K-Yeboah/futuremerce/src/posts/improve-your-shopify-store-speed.md

 Using a heatmap tool or potential data collected through analytics, you can view how useful certain features are to your store.

-If users are never using a specific feature, it can help to deactivate the feature and reduce your code’s side.
+If users are never using a specific feature, it can help to deactivate the feature and reduce your code’s size.

-With this in mind, its important to consider that having a lot of complicated features can hurt your side speed - maintaining a balance is crucial.
+With this in mind, its important to consider that having a lot of complicated features can hurt your site speed - maintaining a balance is crucial.

 ### Images